apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Absolute tragedy': 2 dead, 3 hurt in Chester workplace shooting**
+**Officials change course amid outrage over bail terms for Indian teen accused in fatal drunk driving accident**

-You can read more about it [here](http://www.nbcphiladelphia.com/news/local/chester-shooting-business/3865307/).
+You can read more about it [here](https://www.cbsnews.com/news/india-teen-drunk-driving-deaths-bail-terms-essay-changed-amid-outrage/).

 ## Requirements
 - Python 3.8